IBM/trusted-service-identity/CONTRIBUTING.md

 ## Testing the JWT token created by the sidecar
-Every container created in `trusted-identity` namespace that conforms to [this policy](./charts/ti-key-release-1/templates/cti-policy-example.yaml) gets a sidecar that is creating JWT tokens as defined by `execute-get-key.sh` in [here](./charts/ti-key-release-1/templates/configmap/jwt-configmap.yaml)
-This newly created token is available to the main container via shared mount (`/jwt-tokens/token`)
+Every container created in `trusted-identity` namespace that conforms to [this policy](./charts/ti-key-release-1/templates/cti-policy-example.yaml) gets a sidecar that is creating JWT tokens as defined by `execute-get-key.sh` in [here](./components/jwt-sidecar/execute-get-key.sh) This newly created token is available to the main container via shared mount (`/jwt-tokens/token`)

-For testing purposes the sidecar creates a token valid 25 seconds and the refresh rate is 30 seconds, so if the main container uses the token, every 25 seconds the authentication should fail for 5 seconds.
+For testing purposes the sidecar creates a token valid 30 seconds and the refresh rate is 25 seconds, so the application gets a new token 5 seconds before the old one expires.

 If you don't have the container running from previous steps, start it now:
 ```